analogdevicesinc/ToF/doc/itof/windows_build_instructions.md

 cmake --build . --target install --config Release
 ```

+* Depth Compute:

+The Depth Compute library is required to build the SDK and run any application based on the SDK.
+Based on the following scenarios you will be able to do the following:

+1. You have the **development package** (tofi_compute.dll, tof_compute.lib, tofi_config.dll, tofi_config.lib) for the Depth Compute library.
+With it you will be able to build the SDK.
+You just need to put the files mentioned above in a directory called 'libs' which should be placed at the same level as the repository directory.

+    If you prefer to keep the files somewhere else, you can tell cmake where to find them using the cmake variable: LIBTOFI_LIBDIR_PATH

+2. You have the **distribution package** (tofi_compute.dll, tofi_config.dll) for the Depth Compute library.
+With it you won't be able to build the SDK unless you turn on the  USE_DEPTH_COMPUTE_STUBS cmake option.
+This will create an empty Depth Compute library allowing the build of SDK to complete.
+To use the real Depth Compute, just replace the stubs generated during build (tofi_compute.dll, tofi_config.dll) with the ones from the distribution package.

+3. You have no Depth Compute packages.
+In this case you can still build the SDK by enabling the USE_DEPTH_COMPUTE_STUBS option but you won't have access to the functionality that Depth Compute provides.

 ### Download and build SDK only
 * Follow below steps to download the SDK, generate MS Visual Studio project and build it directly from command line
 ```console